 Hello!
 In short, I enjoy mathematics, music, computer science and some other stuff, which I apparently enjoy so much that I forgot what they are right now.
-I'm a fourth-year PhD student of logic in ENS de Lyon (team Plume of the LIP lab) under the supervision of Olivier Laurent.
+I recently obtained my PhD in theoretical computer science from ENS de Lyon (team Plume of the LIP lab) under the supervision of Olivier Laurent.

 I'm re-reconstructing my website at the moment.
 It should be ready precisely in three at some point in the future.

-I have mostly been working on game semantics for logic programming.
+I have mostly been working on disjunctive logic programs, and their game semantics.
 So far, I have extended the games of simple logic programs to cover logic programs with disjunction, and I developed a method to transform any non-disjunctive semantics into a corresponding disjunctive one.
 Some other areas that I find highly interesting are set theory and proof theory.

 A game semantics for disjunctive logic programs